kodhework/kodnet/README.md

 # kodnet

+> This project only contains the VisualFoxPro related code.
+If you want the c# code for interop library go to [https://github.com/voxsoftware/jxshell.dotnet4](https://github.com/voxsoftware/jxshell.dotnet4)

 ### Go to [Spanish documentation](README.esLA.md)

 ## Library and helpers for access to all .NET objects/classes/controls from VisualFoxPro 9